ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~

-If a response contains both the `Retry-After` and the `RateLimit-Reset` fields,
+If a response contains both the Retry-After and the RateLimit-Reset fields,
-the value of `RateLimit-Reset` SHOULD reference the same point in time as
+the RateLimit-Reset field value SHOULD reference the same point in time as
-`Retry-After`.
+the Retry-After field value.

-When using a policy involving more than one `time-window`,
+When using a policy involving more than one time-window,
-the server MUST reply with the `RateLimit` fields related to the window
+the server MUST reply with the RateLimit fields related to the window
-with the lower `RateLimit-Remaining` values.
+with the lower RateLimit-Remaining field values.

-A service returning `RateLimit` fields MUST NOT convey values
+A service returning RateLimit fields MUST NOT convey values
 exposing an unwanted volume of requests
-and SHOULD implement mechanisms to cap the ratio between `RateLimit-Remaining`
+and SHOULD implement mechanisms to cap the ratio between RateLimit-Remaining
-and `RateLimit-Reset` (see {{sec-resource-exhaustion}});
+and RateLimit-Reset field values (see {{sec-resource-exhaustion}});
-this is especially important when quota-policies use a large `time-window`.
+this is especially important when quota-policies use a large time-window.

-Under certain conditions, a server MAY artificially lower `RateLimit` field values between subsequent requests,
+Under certain conditions, a server MAY artificially lower RateLimit field values between subsequent requests,
 e.g. to respond to Denial of Service attacks or in case of resource saturation.

 Servers usually establish whether the request is in-quota before creating a
 response, so the RateLimit field values should be already available in that
 moment.
-Nonetheless servers MAY decide to send the `RateLimit` fields
+Nonetheless servers MAY decide to send the RateLimit fields
 in a trailer section.

 ## Performance considerations

-Servers are not required to return `RateLimit` fields
+Servers are not required to return RateLimit fields
 in every response,
 and clients need to take this into account.
 For example, an implementer concerned with performance might
-provide `RateLimit` fields only when a given quota is going
+provide RateLimit fields only when a given quota is going
 to expire.

 Implementers concerned with response fields' size, might take into account